When you pursue a future in medicine, you dedicate yourself to the well-being of those you help.

 Along with your regular classes, you’ll need to take a year of each of these subjects to be considered for med school:

 We also recommend taking Biochemistry, Psychology and Medical Sociology – they’re on the MCAT exam.
-Optional clinical courses, such as Immunology and Internal Medicine Seminar, give you the opportunity to learn directly from practicing medical professionals.
-All of these courses will prepare you for medical school and your future career.
+Optional clinical courses, such as Immunology and Pre-Health Seminar, give you the opportunity to learn directly from practicing medical professionals.
+All of these courses will prepare you for a future career in medicine, dentistry, nursing, pharmacy and physical therapy.
 Learn more about required and recommended courses.

 Get experience that matters

 You’ll have shadowing and internship opportunities at local hospitals, clinics, and healthcare organizations.
-You’ll also get exposure to research opportunities with professors in the lab.
-These kinds of firsthand experiences are invaluable — and make you a much stronger med school candidate.
+Some of our students have worked at Los Robles Hospital, St. Johns Hospitals and Amgen.
+You’ll also get exposure to research opportunities with professors in the lab and even Copell Scholars.
+These kinds of firsthand experiences are invaluable — and make you a much stronger medical, dentistry or pharmacy school candidate.

 Join a strong pre-med community